 Eligibility and the application process

-It can be harder to get a loan with a lower deposit.
-You need to make sure your mortgage application is watertight.
+It can be harder to get a mortgage with a lower deposit, so you need to make sure your application is watertight.

 Check where and what you’re buying.
 Some lenders impose higher lending requirements on apartment purchases in certain postcodes.
 They might require a 20% deposit or even 30%.
 It’s worth checking with prospective lenders before applying.

 Employment history.
-If you’ve been employed by the same company for several years you’ll be in a better position from a lender’s point of view.
+If you’ve been employed by the same company for several years you are in a better position from a lender’s point of view.

 Examine your debts and spending.
-Strengthen your application by paying down urgent debts such as credit card debt.
-Try to limit your spending as much as you feasibly can before applying.
+Strengthen your application by paying down urgent debts such as credit cards.
+Demonstrating that you have a long history of savings, and try to limit your spending as much as you feasibly can before applying.

 Talk to a mortgage broker.
 Mortgage brokers don’t just connect you to a lender, they help you find one that is likely to accept your application based on their eligibility requirements.
 Professional help might be just the thing you need.